Pueblos Galicia What to visit

 Accommodation in Padrón

-• Os Lambráns: despite not being located in the historic centre of Pádron, this country house is a good option for those seeking tranquillity and at the same time some modernity
+• Os Lambráns: despite not being located in the old town of Pádron, this country house is a good option for those seeking tranquillity and, at the same time, something modern

-• Suite Nest: very central flat with a modern décor that appeals to comfort.
+• Suite Nest: a very central apartment with a modern décor that appeals to comfort.
 In addition, guests praise the availability and friendliness of the host.

 Cambados is a fishing pueblo known for its good seafood and albariño wine, and is even considered the capital of this type of wine.